kavyamali/tinystoriesgru/README.md

 The vocab and weight dimensions are all embedded into the C file using python scripts to measure the model, which are not included here.

-> NOTE: If you train the model on custom datasheet, you muet replace the vocab with your own char list.
+> NOTE: If you train the model on custom datasheet, you must replace the vocab with your own char list.

 The C Inference here is based on a 0.21M parameter model, at 831KB FP32 weights.